-The AIDF introduced a master asset finance facility with ADS.
+The AIDF introduced a Master Asset Finance Facility (MAFF) with ADS.
 The facility is designed to allow the ADS to assist with the acquisition of products which support the day-to-day operations of Anglican Schools and Diocesan Agencies financing, IT hardware, software and motor vehicles.

-The facility has an over arching limit of \$11.4 million within which the ADS may establish various individual loans to assist in the purchase of assets or products.
-The total balance owing against the combined individual loans at any one time cannot exceed the over arching facility limit and the maximum term of each loan is set commensurate with the life of the asset or product being purchased.
+The facility has an overarching limit of \$11.4 million, within which the ADS may establish various individual loans to assist in the purchase of assets or products.
+The total balance owing against the combined individual loans at any one time cannot exceed the overarching facility limit, and the maximum term of each loan is set commensurate with the life of the asset or product being purchased.